Survey on 3D face reconstruction from uncalibrated images: Photometric Methods

 In contrast, \citet{YLiCVMP2018} and \citet{XCaoCVPR2018} directly updated the normals, instead of estimating displacements for each vertex.
-The first authors added to their image formation model the shadows that cannot be explained by a Lambertian model:
+The former \citep{YLiCVMP2018} added the shadows, $ \mathcal{B}$, that cannot be explained by a Lambertian model to their image formation equation:

-They iteratively estimated $\mathcal{A}$ and $\mathcal{B}$ by minimising the difference between both sides of eq. \eqref{eq:Imod_YLi} and fixing the normals as the coarse 3D face normals.
+They iteratively estimated $\mathcal{A}$ and $\mathcal{B}$ by minimising the difference between both sides of eq. \eqref{eq:Imod_YLi}, keeping the surface normals fixed to those from the coarse 3D reconstruction.
 In a following step, they fixed $\mathcal{A}$ and $\mathcal{B}$, and estimated the normals.
+Thus, by adopting a more complex reflectance model and an iterative procedure, \citet{YLiCVMP2018} were able to recover facial details very accurately, enhancing the results from \citep{RotgerWSCG2019}, however, their reconstructions were still noisy and facial hair was misinterpreted as shape variations.

-Differently from the other authors, \citet{XCaoCVPR2018} considered a near point light model, instead of distant directional light sources, given that, since it requires a subset of $K < n_x\times n_y$ key pixels and $E$ light sources, its computational cost and space requirements are lower.
-They modelled the near point light model by changing the light source vector $\vec{l}$ in eq. \eqref{eq:LambertianModel} for the scaled directions $\vec{e}$, which depend on the lights positions and brightness.
+Differently from \citep{RotgerWSCG2019,YLiCVMP2018}, \citet{XCaoCVPR2018} considered a near point light model, instead of distant directional light sources, whose computational cost is lower since it only requires a subset of key pixels and light sources.
+They modelled the near point light model by changing the light source vector $\vec{l}$ in eq. \eqref{eq:LambertianModel} for the scaled directions $\vec{e}$, which depend on the light positions and brightness.
 Thus, they jointly estimated the albedo $\mathcal{A}$, the normals update, and the light positions and brightness, by minimising the difference between the input and the modelled image.
+However, unlike \citep{RotgerWSCG2019,YLiCVMP2018}, they added a final step in the reconstruction process to denoise hairy regions, which allowed them to obtain more realistic and less noisy 3D faces than \citet{YLiCVMP2018}.